cs205-group11/amazon-recommendation-system/index.md

 ```
 git clone https://github.com/JinZhaoHong/cs205_amazon_recommendation.git
 ```
+* Note: It is possible that `git` is not installed on your virtual machine.
+If this is the case, you can install git by running this command in the terminal `yum install git-core`.

 10. Submit the job.
 ```
 spark-submit --num-executors 8 --executor-cores 32  als_recommendation.py aggressive_dedup.json
 ```
-* To increase executor memory, add the flag
+* To increase executor/driver memory, add the flag
 ```
 --driver-memory 2g --executor-memory 2g
 ```